Lucsantosg/CloudLogAnalysis/tutorials/container_logs.md

 {: #objectives}

 1. Configure logging configurations in a cluster.
-2. Search and analyze container logs for an app that is deployed in a Kubernetes cluster in the {{site.data.keyword.Bluemix_notm}}.
+2. Search and analyze container logs for an app that is deployed in a Kubernetes cluster in the {{site.data.keyword.cloud_notm}}.

-This tutorial walks through the steps that are required to get the following end to end scenario working in the {{site.data.keyword.Bluemix_notm}}: Provisioning a cluster, configuring the cluster to send logs to the {{site.data.keyword.loganalysisshort}} service in the {{site.data.keyword.Bluemix_notm}}, deploying an app in the cluster, and using Kibana to view and filter container logs for that cluster.
+This tutorial walks through the steps that are required to get the following end to end scenario working in the {{site.data.keyword.cloud_notm}}: Provisioning a cluster, configuring the cluster to send logs to the {{site.data.keyword.loganalysisshort}} service in the {{site.data.keyword.cloud_notm}}, deploying an app in the cluster, and using Kibana to view and filter container logs for that cluster.

 **Note:** To complete this tutorial, you must complete the prerequisites and the tutorials that are linked from the different steps.